clojure-emacs/cider-nrepl/README.md

 # CIDER nREPL

-A collection of [nREPL](https://github.com/nrepl/nrepl) middleware originally designed to enhance [CIDER](https://github.com/clojure-emacs/cider).
+A collection of [nREPL](https://github.com/nrepl/nrepl) middleware, originally designed to enhance [CIDER](https://github.com/clojure-emacs/cider).
+`cider-nrepl` is also used by `vim-fireplace`, `iced-vim`, Calva and other Clojure development tools based on nREPL.

 If you're just a user trying to get started with CIDER, then you probably don't want to read this.
 You should follow the steps in